hachmannlab/chemml/README.md

    - shap
    - lime

-We also require the user to install PyTorch depending on their operating system and GPU configuration, which can be done by following the wizard on [this page](https://pytorch.org/get-started/locally/).

 AutoML supports XGBoost and LightGBM models, but, to reduce install overhead, we require the user to install these libraries manually.
 AutoML will still work without installing these models.